|2019||Shauntay Grant. Africville. Illustrated by Eva Campbell. Toronto: Groundwood Books, 2018.|

 Criteria and Submission Information

-- Both the author and illustrator must be Canadian citizens or permanent residents of Canada (who have lived in Canada for at least two years).
+- Both the author and illustrator must be Canadian citizens or permanent residents of Canada.

 - Books may be published in Canada or abroad.